-- 1.1 The consultation draft of the Parking Provision and Sustainable Transport Supplementary Planning Document (SPD) has been produced to supplement policies SP6, IT5, and IT8 of the Stevenage Local Plan (adopted 2019) and, if adopted, to replace the Parking Provision SPD (adopted 2012). - 1.2 The purpose of this document is to explain the Council's proposed approach to parking provision within new developments.
-Its intention is to provide clear guidance and more certainty for developers and communities.
-As well as guidance on traditional aspects of parking, the SPD also provides guidance on related issues not covered in the previous Parking Provision SPD with the aim of promoting the use of sustainable modes of transport in the borough. - 1.3 Standards are put forward for the quantity of car parking, cycle parking, and disabled parking at all new developments and the document also provides guidance on the layout and design of these.
-Requirements for the provision of charging infrastructure are given to help ensure the expected rise in electric vehicle-use is realised, and details are provided for the implementation and installation of a cycle hire scheme and potential cycling hubs in line with the Council's promotion of cycling across the borough.
-The use of public transport is also covered by this document with references to bus priority measures and the potential for a park and ride scheme. - 1.4 Due to its status as a Supplementary Planning Document (SPD), if adopted, this document will be a material consideration in determining all planning applications, and applications will be assessed against the standards contained within it.
-The SPD should be read in conjunction with policies in the recently-adopted Stevenage Local Plan.
+- 1.1 The Parking Provision and Sustainable Transport Supplementary Planning Document (SPD) has been produced to supplement policies SP6, IT5, and IT8 of the Stevenage Local Plan (adopted 2019).
+Upon adoption, it replaced the Stevenage Borough Council Parking Provision SPD (adopted 2012). - 1.2 The purpose of this document is to explain the Council's proposed approach to parking provision within new developments.
+Its intention is to provide clear guidance and certainty for developers and communities.
+As well as guidance on traditional aspects of parking, the SPD also provides guidance on related issues not covered in the previous Parking Provision SPD with the aim of promoting sustainable modes of transport. - 1.3 Standards are put forward for the quantity of car parking, cycle parking, and disabled parking at all new developments.
+The document also provides guidance on the layout and design of these.
+Requirements for the provision of charging infrastructure are given to help ensure the expected rise in electric vehicle-use is realised and support is given for the implementation and installation of a cycle hire scheme and cycling hubs in line with the Council's promotion of cycling.
+The use of public transport is also covered by this document with references to bus priority measures and the potential for a park and ride scheme. - 1.4 Due to its status as a SPD, this document will be a material consideration when determining all planning applications, and applications will be assessed against the standards contained within it.
+The SPD should be read in conjunction with policies in the adopted Stevenage Local Plan.